“Let’s meet tomorrow in Paris”

 Now you should have a clear picture of your goal, you know:

 - When you want to reach it

-Here are some successful people who write/wrote down their goals and always carry/carried them in their pocket:
+Here are some successful people who write/wrote down their goals and always carry/carry them in their pockets:

-Defining precisely what’s being financially independent for you and writing it down is the first step to reach your goal.
+Defining precisely what’s being financially independent for you and writing it down is the first step to reaching your goal.

-The second step is to educate yourself on the multiple strategies to use to get there.
-The Becomer is here to provide you with that so stay tune!
+The second step is to educate yourself on the multiple strategies to get there.
+The Becomer is here to provide you with that so stay tuned!